So, wow, here we are.

 We had a plan to create an indie fantasy novel that was competitive with anything that a trade publisher would put out.
 More to the point, I didn’t want it to be competitive; I wanted to kick their asses, because the more I thought about this whole thing, the more pissed I became.
-The pivotal moment in my writing journey happened about twelve years ago, when a trade publisher held a version of Dragon’s Trail for six months, then asked me for a series treatment, then held it all without returning my calls for another year.
-18 months, during which I couldn’t submit to any other publishers or agents, and they passed with a form letter.
-This was after about 15 years of trying to get a trade publisher or agent to take me on, with a slew of different books all generating hundreds of rejections between them.
+The pivotal moment in my writing journey happened about twelve years ago, when a trade publisher held a version of Dragon’s Trail for over six months, then asked me for a series treatment, then held it all without returning my calls for well over another year.
+Nearly two years, not counting the six months or of querying, partial and synopsis, etc. During all this time, I couldn’t submit to any other publishers or agents.
+In the end, after nearly two years, they passed with a form letter.
+This was after about fifteen years of trying to get a trade publisher or agent to take me on, with a slew of different books all generating hundreds of rejections between them.
 (There’s a reason they call it submission.
 Assume the position.)

-So, one: fuck those guys; and two: with Dragon’s Trail, they tipped their hand.
+This wasn’t as bad as it looked; a friend pointed out that, with that early version of Dragon’s Trail, they tipped their hand.
 They wouldn’t have held the book for that long hemming and hawing about it unless I had something that was competitive.
 I had burned out by this point, and quit writing, or at least, quit submitting.
 I still wrote for myself for a while longer, and finally shelved the whole thing and quit writing fiction.
-Six years ago, I revisited the manuscript: I did a total rewrite and sent it to a professional editor; bought a professional cover; and brought in my wife, who’s a business development consultant, to give me pointers on the website design, marketing, branding, artwork, and so forth.
+Six years ago, I revisited the manuscript: I did a total rewrite from a blank page and sent it to a professional editor; bought a professional cover; and brought in my wife, who’s a business development consultant, to give me pointers on the website design, marketing, branding, artwork, and so forth.
 I didn’t launch an indie novel; I launched an indie publishing company.
 There’s a massive difference.
 I didn’t want to jump into the system and make do.
 I wanted to compete with the big kids.
 And I wanted to kick their asses, because kicking ass is my default setting.

 “This is what works.”